RSEjas140/AISSday2/_episodes/15-dealing-with-messy-data.md

 plt.show()
 ```

 We have no expectation for what the distribution should look like but with your own dataset you may have an understanding.
-We could use the distrabution to identify outliers (e.g., if the values were above 150+, under 0, etc.)
+We could use range to to identify outliers (e.g., if the values were above 150+, under 0, etc.)

 [^1]: [Cleaning Big Data: Most Time-Consuming, Least Enjoyable Data Science Task, Survey Says.
 Forbes, 2016](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/)